Mathdrquinn/get-a-vin-api/README.md

 2. Run the application with command `npm run dev`.
 This will begin the application at [http://localhost:3001](http://localhost:3001).

 This application has one endpoint, accessible locally at [http://localhost:3001/api/random-vin](http://localhost:3001/api/random-vin)

+## Running in Production Mode

+To run the application in production mode, first run `npm run build` then `npm start`.
+The application will run on port `8080`.